 Develop scripted language to respond to negative online reviews.
-The language should emphasize the organization's commitment to high-quality patient care and satisfaction as well as its relevant policies and procedures.
-The script also should encourage individuals who have concerns to contact the office directly.
+The language should emphasize the organization's commitment to high-quality patient care and satisfaction and should encourage individuals who have concerns to contact the office directly.

-Ensure that anyone responding to online patient reviews understands their obligation under HIPAA and state law to protect patient privacy and confidentiality.
+Be vigilant about federal and state privacy regulations, and ensure that anyone responding to online patient reviews understands the obligation to protect patient privacy and confidentiality.

 In each circumstance, consider the best approach for handling the online review.
-Options include (a) not responding, (b) responding online in a professional manner, or (c) contacting a known patient directly to address their concerns.
+Options might include (a) not responding at all, (b) responding online in a professional manner, or (c) contacting a known patient directly to address his/her concerns.